chrisjwaddell/bab/README.md

 ### Config files
 Config files are used to keep different default settings, such as the default output file, recursion and directories to exclude from the search path.\
-You can have as many config files as you want. *settings.js* is the root config file and should not be removed.\
+You can have as many config files as you want. *settings.js* is the root and default config file in the installed directory.
+It should not be removed.\
 Kinder Finder only looks for config files in either the Kinder Finder app root directory or in the current directory you are in.\
 When referring to config files.
 They must be referred by filename alone without the path.\
 `kf "status" *.log -s logs.js`\
-Note - logs.js is the config file located in the Kinder Finder app root directory.
+In this example, logs.js is the config file that has the settings for searching for log files.
+It's stored in either the current directory or in the Kinder Finder app root directory.

-The order of priority of settings (from highest priority to lowest):\
+#### Priority order of settings
+From highest priority to lowest:\
-Command line options - these overwrite all config settings.\
+1 - Command line options - these overwrite all config settings. -i (case insensitive) would overwrite the config file setting.\
-Config file options - Create new config files for different purposes.\
+2 - Config file options - Create new config files for different purposes.\
-*settings.json* config file is the default which contains your default preferred settings.\
+3 - *settings.json* config file in the app root directory is the default which contains your default preferred settings.\
-Default settings (factory settings) - This is the default variable settings in the oode eg the default output filepath is none, recursive is *true*, default lines after the search match is *3*.
+4 - Default settings (factory settings) - These settings are the default variable settings in the oode eg the default output filepath is none, recursive is *true*, the default number of lines after the search match is *3*.